1235 Deerhurst Drive

 Deerhurst is an all-inclusive resort, with everything you need available on site.
-There are several restaurant options for food (i.e., Eclipse, Maple, Compass, Antler), lots of recreation options (e.g., swimming, tennis, golf, hiking, climbing, canoes), and good Wireless Internet coverage throughout the property.
-The landscape should be especially beautiful in October as the leaves on the trees start to change colour.
-Enjoy!
+There are several restaurants (i.e., Eclipse, Maple, Compass, Antler), seasonal recreation options (e.g., swimming, tennis, golf, hiking, climbing, escape room), and good WiFi coverage throughout the property.
+We hope that you enjoy your time with us.

 There is a wide variety of accommodation options available to SOSP attendees staying at the Deerhurst Resort.
 These options offer a lot of flexibility in type of accommodation, location, pricing, and amenities.
 Your choice may vary depending on your budget, as well as whether you are traveling on your own, with your research group, or with your spouse and/or family.
 Check-in time at Deerhurst Resort is 4:00pm.
 Check-out time is 11:00am.

 Below is a brief overview of each type.
 Please make sure to indicate your choice when making your reservation at the Deerhurst Resort.
 Also make sure to reserve early, since there are limited quantities of each room type.
-Hotel Reservation can be made by calling the hotel directly (1-800-461-4393) and speaking with a group reservation agent.
+Reservations can be made by calling the hotel directly (1-800-461-4393) and speaking with a group reservation agent.
 Remember to quote the group code ASCM102719 to obtain the ACM SOSP room rates below.

 1. Bayshore (64 units)